 As the Apostle Paul gives Timothy instructions about officers in the first-century church in Ephesus where Timothy was working, he writes: “Although I hope to come to you soon, I am writing you these instructions so that, if I am delayed, you will know how people ought to conduct themselves in God’s household, which is the church of the living God, the pillar and foundation of the truth” 1 Timothy 3:14,15 (NIV).
 Paul sets out the qualifications, the gifts given by the Spirit, that should characterize the church’s elders and deacons.

-Our active deacons are Nathan Kent and Ben Kent.
+Our active deacons are Ben Kent and Nick Olinger.
 The OPC Form of Government 11.1 reads: “The Scriptures designate the office of deacon as distinct and perpetual in the church.
 Deacons are called to show forth the compassion of Christ in a manifold ministry of mercy toward the saints and strangers on behalf of the church.
 To this end they exercise, in the fellowship of the church, a recognized stewardship of care and of gifts for those in need or distress.
 This service is distinct from that of rule in the church.”

 Pastor John W. Mahaffy is an alumnus of Dordt College, Sioux Center, Iowa, (A.B., 1967), and of Westminster Theological Seminary, Philadelphia, PA, (B.D., 1970).
 He was ordained as a minister in the Orthodox Presbyterian Church in October 1970.
 Following a pastorate in Tulsa, Oklahoma, he came to Trinity Presbyterian Church, Newberg, in 1977.
 For his personal homepage click here.

-Our ruling elders and deacons, together with a couple of other members elected by the congregation, serve as the board of trustees of the congregation.
+Our ruling elders and deacons, together with other members elected by the congregation, serve as the board of trustees of the congregation.
 They have oversight of and provide care for the physical property of the church.